All States

 Are there rebates for installing a home EV charger in Colorado?

-Xcel Energy: $500 standard / $1,200 income-qualified + $1,500 panel; standard track subscribed Nov 2024 Colorado EV owners can also claim the federal 30C Alternative Fuel Refueling Property Credit — 30% of installation cost up to $1,000 for residential chargers — if their home is in an eligible census tract and the charger is placed in service before June 30, 2026 (the OBBBA-accelerated sunset date).
+Xcel Energy: $500 standard / $1,200 income-qualified + $1,500 panel; standard track subscribed Nov 2024 The federal 30C Alternative Fuel Refueling Property Credit — 30% of installation cost up to $1,000 for residential chargers — expired June 30, 2026 (the OBBBA-accelerated sunset date); Colorado EV owners whose charger was placed in service on or before that date, in an eligible census tract, can still claim it on their 2026 return via IRS Form 8911.

 What EV incentives are available in Colorado?